farbod271/farbod271/README.md

   </p>

 <p>
-Sometimes to practice my data and algo skills i do leetocde challenges and ill write what i learned and the code with which i solved the challenge here
+Sometimes to practice my data and algo skills i do leetocde challenges and ill write what i learned and the code with which i solved the challenge here.
 </p>

   <a href="https://github.com/farbod271/leetcode" target="_blank">Github Repo</a>